stevekwan/best-practices/javascript/best-practices.md

 ## Introduction:

-This is the JavaScript best practices and standards guide that I espouse at EA SPORTS.
+This is the JavaScript best practices and standards guide that we use at EA SPORTS.

 Although this guide is primarily centered around front-end JavaScript, most of the practices here are equally applicable to back-end JavaScript in node.js.